wp-plugins/youtube-channel/readme.txt

 * Option to hide video controls
 * Option to hide video info
 * Option to show video title on top of the video
+* Option to show video description below vide (experimental)
+* Option to hide annotations from video
+* Option to use light controls theme
 * Set custom text for link to channel
 * Option to show link to channel
 * Option to open channel in new tab/window
 * Option to use target="_blank" instead of javascript window.open() for chanel link in new tab/window
 * Translated to Serbian and Spanish (English by default)

+= Issues =
+Controls light theme and hidden annotations does not work for chromeless object.

 = Credits =
 Chromeless option borrowed from [Chromeless YouTube](http://wordpress.org/extend/plugins/chromeless-youtube/) extension.